 Making your bed is a keystone habit

 The value of making your bed each morning lies in what it can lead to.
 When you begin your day in this way, it sets a certain structure in place for everything you subsequently do and creates a clear and welcoming space for you to return to each night.

 It’s what’s known as a keystone habit, which means that doing it each morning makes it more likely that you will maintain other good habits and have a more productive day.

-When you leave your bedding in a messy heap, you will tend to muddle through until it’s time to fall back into bed again.
+When you leave your bedding in a messy heap, you will tend to muddle through the day until it’s time to fall back into bed again.

 If you make your bed every morning you will have accomplished the first task of the day.
 It will give you a small sense of pride and it will encourage you to do another task and another and another.

 By the end of the day, that one task completed will have turned into many tasks completed.
 Making your bed will also reinforce the fact that little things in life matter.

 If you can’t do the little things right, you will never do the big things right.